biosimulations/Biosimulations_utils/CONTRIBUTING.md

 * `setup.cfg`: Configuration for the pip installation script
 * `requirements.txt`: Dependencies of this package
 * `requirements.optional.txt`: Optional dependencies of this package
-* `MANIFEST.in`: List of files to include when BioSimulations-utils is packaged for distribution through PyPI
+* `MANIFEST.in`: List of files to include when BioSimulations utils is packaged for distribution through PyPI
 * `LICENSE`: License for this package
 * `CONTRIBUTING.md`: Guide to contributing to this package (this document)
 * `CODE_OF_CONDUCT.md`: Code of conduct for developers of this package